Start a Non-Ferrous Metals Wholesale Trading Business in Dubai

 Submit your application with passport copies, business plan, and relevant KYC documents

-Receive initial approval and pay the licence and registration fees
+Receive initial approval and pay the license and registration fees

 Sign the lease agreement for your registered office or flexi-desk

-Receive your trading licence and company incorporation documents
+Receive your trading license and company incorporation documents

 Open a corporate bank account and apply for employee visas as required